 Applicants should hold a good honours degree (2:2 or above).

-Applicants who are not native speakers of English need to have a proficiency level equivalent to IELTS 6.5 overall (with a minimum score of 6.0 in writing); or Cambridge Proficiency Grade C or above; Certificate of Advanced English Grade A or B or CEFR B2/C1.
+Alternatively, applicants will need Cambridge Proficiency Grade C or above; Certificate of Advanced English Grade A or B or CEFR B2/C1.
 Applicants with degrees other than English can also apply.

 To find out more about how to apply, click on the Apply For This Course button above.Please note: we have a range of taught postgraduate awards to suit your needs, from Postgraduate Certificate or Postgraduate Diploma to a full Master's Degree (MA, MBA, MSc, LLM).
 In most cases you can decide to exit at Postgraduate Certificate or Diploma level, without carrying onto the full Master's qualification.